Solid overall pricing offset by middle-of-the-road cheapest plan

 No router rental charge, but whole-home Wi-Fi is extra

-Metronet doesn't charge an additional equipment fee.
-A wireless router is included in your monthly cost.
-While that's not entirely unique for a fiber provider (AT&T, Frontier and Google Fiber don't charge for their router rentals), it's also not a given (CenturyLink and Ziply Fiber charge for their equipment leases), so that's nice to see.
+Metronet doesn't charge an additional equipment fee: it includes a wireless router in your monthly cost.
+While that's not unique for a fiber provider (AT&T, Frontier and Google Fiber don't charge for their router rentals), it's also not a given (CenturyLink and Ziply Fiber charge for their equipment leases), so that's nice to see.

 If your household needs additional help with Wi-Fi, Metronet offers a wireless extender rental (what it calls its WholeHome WiFi) for an additional $10 a month.
 It's not a prerequisite, so not all homes will need to add this cost, but you should be aware of it nonetheless.